iExecBlockchainComputing/iexec-sdk/README.md

 > show the last deals of the specified requester.
 >
-> _Optional_: filter by appAddress, datasetAddress, workerpoolAddress.
+> _Optional:_ filter by appAddress, datasetAddress, workerpoolAddress.

 _Example:_